How PM Has Evolved and Where It’s Going in the 21st Century

 Gone are those much-hated annual reviews.
 Gone is the backward-facing feedback that was impossible to implement or use to fuel growth and improvement.
-Instead, PM is now agile, forward-facing, and designed to bolster understanding and engagement, while also enhancing performance.
+Instead, Performance Management is now agile, forward-facing, and designed to bolster understanding and engagement while enhancing performance.

 Of course, that’s quite a paradigm shift from the past.
 It can be confusing for some managers and leaders to grasp the extent of the evolution here.
 We will break down what you need to know about modern performance management, how it’s changed, and what those changes mean for your teams and the organization as a whole.